philipperemy/binance-futures/README.md

 # futures | btcusdt | 0.9230 @ 58875.57 | 0.0040 @ 58875.58

-# prints any ticker update for the symbols defined above, on the future instruments.
+# prints any ticker update for the future instruments defined above.
 bbo.print_on_ticker_update()

 # futures | btcusdt | 0.9230 @ 58875.57 | 0.0040 @ 58875.58